- What is the 10 year rule on long residence?

 (i) existing leave to enter or remain; or

-(ii) temporary admission within section 11 of the 1971 Act where leave to enter or remain is subsequently granted; or
+(ii) temporary admission within section 11 of the [Immigration Act 1971] (as previously in force), or immigration bail within section 11 of the 1971 Act, where leave to enter or remain is subsequently granted; or

 (iii) an exemption from immigration control, including where an exemption ceases to apply if it is immediately followed by a grant of leave to enter or remain.

-So, living in the UK with leave to enter or remain is lawful for the purposes of a long residence application, as is temporary admission (e.g. asylum seekers) or exemption from control (e.g. diplomats) if that status is immediately followed by leave.
+So living in the UK with leave to enter or remain is lawful for the purposes of a long residence application, as is temporary admission or bail (e.g. asylum seekers) or exemption from control (e.g. diplomats) if that status is immediately followed by leave.

 Is it possible to qualify under the 10 year rule even if there are gaps in lawful residence?

-The Home Office Long Residence guidance confirms that an application may be granted even when there are periods of overstay, provided the applicant:
+The Long Residence guidance confirms that an application may be granted even when there are periods of overstay, provided the applicant:

 has short gaps in lawful residence through making previous applications out of time by no more than 28 calendar days where those gaps end before 24 November 2016